digiltd/oh-rtd-test/How-To-Contribute.md

 To ensure code quality in our official repository, the project owners do code reviews before merging contributions into the main repository.
 There are some rules that every contribution should follow:

 - [Java naming conventions](http://java.about.com/od/javasyntax/a/nameconventions.htm) should be used.
-- Code formatting should be done according to the Eclipse built-in code formatter (preconfigured in the openHAB Yoxos profile)
+- Code formatting should be done according to the openHAB code formatter (preconfigured in the openHAB Yoxos profile)
 - Every Java file should have the standard [license header](https://github.com/openhab/openhab/blob/master/src/etc/header.txt)
 - Every class, interface and enumeration should have JavaDoc describing its purpose and usage. @author and @since tags should be given here.
 - Every constant, field and method with default, protected or public visibility should have JavaDoc as well (optional, but encouraged for private visibility as well)